Thracians: Physical appearance

 Several Thracian graves or tombstones have the name Rufus inscribed on them, meaning "redhead" – a common name given to people with red hair–and consequently the Romans came to associate the name with slaves.
 Ancient Greek artwork often depicts Thracians as redheads.
 Rhesus of Thrace, a mythological Thracian king, was so named because of his red hair and is depicted on Greek pottery as having red hair and a red beard.

 Ancient Greek writers also described the Thracians as red-haired.
-A fragment by the Greek poet Xenophanes describes the Thracians as blue-eyed and red haired:
+A fragment by the Anatolian Greek poet Xenophanes describes the Thracians as blue-eyed (glaukous) and red haired (purrous):

+Thracian horsekeepers.
+Thracian Tomb of Kazanlak, 4th century BC.